brianqian/eventspotter-react/README.md

 # More Info

-## Built with
+## Built with...

-This project uses Next.js to handle routing and server-side rendering (SSR) and styled-components for CSS.
-In order to speed up SSR with React the server caches pages for less server overhead.
+This project uses Next.js to handle routing and server-side rendering (SSR) and styled-components for CSS. ~~In order to speed up SSR with React the server caches pages for less server overhead.~~ (to be added).

+The server uses an LRU cache to maintain recent users and cut down on database queries.

 ## User Stories